lebigot/realtime_annotate/README.rst

 Annotations have a **time stamp**.
 In a practical application, a piece of music, etc. plays alongside the program.
-The annotation timer of the program can be set to the time of the event being annotated (command ``set_time``), for instance so that the play head of a music player is synchronized with the program's annotation timer.
+The annotation timer of the program can be set to the time of the event being annotated (command ``set_time``).
+For example, the play head of a music player can thus be synchronized with the program's annotation timer.

-The program optionally **synchronizes the annotation timer with an external player** (music player, etc.).
+The program optionally **automatically synchronizes the annotation timer** with an external player (music player, etc.).
 Thus, it can automatically start and stop the player when starting and stopping the annotation process, and can set the player's play head when the annotation timer is set to a specific time.
+An `implementation
-An `implementation <midi_player.py>`_ for automatically starting and stopping MIDI instruments is provided (option ``--player midi_player``).
+<midi_player.py>`_ for automatically starting and stopping MIDI
+instruments is provided (option ``--player midi_player``).

-Annotations are stored for multiple events in a single **JSON file**.
+Annotations are stored for multiple events in a single **JSON file** with a simple format.
 This format has the advantage of being perennial.
 The collected annotations can also be conveniently manipulated by external programs (for manual editing, automatic analysis, etc.).

 The program runs in text mode, in a terminal: